doloMing/Encoding-decoding-and-causality-between-complex-networks/README.md

 C. Help solve network clustering and classification

 In the released files, you can find key functions used in our research:
-1. GRandomVaraible.m: The function used to work out the graph Laplacian (the discrete Schr\"{o}dinger operator), the Moore–Penrose pseudoinverse of L, the covariance matrix of Gaussian variable
+1. GRandomVariable.m: The function used to work out the graph Laplacian (the discrete Schr\"{o}dinger operator), the Moore–Penrose pseudoinverse of L, the covariance matrix of Gaussian variable
 2. NetworkApproximation.m: The function used to realize network approximation if two networks have different size
 3. InfoDivergence.m: The function used to work out the information divergence between two networks
 4. MutualInfo.m: The function used to work out the mutual information between two networks